above ground pool maintenance

 Shock Treatment: Sometimes, your pool needs a deep clean, especially after heavy use or a rainstorm.
 Shocking your pool means adding a hefty dose of chlorine to kill off any lingering bacteria or algae.
 It's like hitting the reset button on your water quality.

 Phosphate Remover: Phosphates feed algae, so keeping them out of your pool is critical to preventing green, cloudy water.
-If you're battling algae, adding a phosphate remover can be a helpful step in your pool maintenance routine.
+If you're battling algae, adding a phosphate remover can be a helpful step in your above ground pool maintenance routine.

 Step 3: Preventive Maintenance